richmwatts/Litegrid/README.md

 You can then open index.html in your chosen browser and see the proof of concept grid system.

-I've released a screencast showcasing how to get started with the Autumn grid system here: http://www.youtube.com/watch?v=IkdhIdg1U60
+I've released a screencast showcasing how to get started with the Litegrid grid system here: http://www.youtube.com/watch?v=IkdhIdg1U60

 There is also quick reference guides for you to refer to inside the style.scss & grid.scss files.